core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Service Name = &lt;Instance>.&lt;ServiceType>.&lt;Domain>.

 The service name is the label of SRV/TXT resource records.
 The SRV RR specifies the host and the port of the endpoint.
-The TXT RR provides additional information.
+The TXT RR provides additional information in the form of key/value pairs.

 The &lt;Domain> part of the service name is identical to the global (DNS subdomain) part of the authority in URIs that identify servers or groups